balupton/plant-vs-animal-products/README.md

   [Yelp]: http://yelp.com/ "Yelp: Restaurants around the world"
   [FruitsOfFaith]: http://asianwiki.com/Fruits_of_Faith "Fruits of Faith: The story of organic apples"
   [MoreThanHoney]: http://buy.morethanhoneyfilm.com/ "More Than Honey"
+  [Lucent]: https://aussiefarms.org.au/pigs/lucent "Lucent is a feature-length documentary about the vast yet largely unseen suffering inherent to Australia's pig farming industry."